turingschool/career-development-curriculum-site/module_one/networking_activities.md

 * Set up a call with your mentor and let them know you specifically want to talk about their career experience.
 Provide them with a couple of options for times to talk.
 * Come up with some questions to ask them during the call.
 It can be helpful to send them the questions ahead of time so they can prepare for the conversation.
-* Take notes during the conversation
+* Take notes during the conversation.
+Where should you keep these notes?
+Your career journal (the gist you submitted in Mod 0) would be a great place to keep track of your job search practices.
 * Decide on one takeaway from the conversation that you can follow up on.
 This might mean doing a little research into something they mention or asking for an introduction to someone from their network.

 Suggested questions/discussion prompts: